burnsy-simple/wacky-races/README.md

-# wacky-races
+# raceService

-Live countdown to the next N events
+By default this service will retrieve the next 5 races and provide details for each of the races on demand.